MrPhil-S/MrPhil-S/README.md

 - 🛠️ Automating processes for efficiency and scalability
 - 📊 Building engaging dashboards & data products that tell a story
 - 🤝 Collaborating across teams to turn questions into insight
-- 🧠 Data Analytics, Visualization, and Strategy
+- 🧠 Data analytics, visualization, and strategy
 - 🧪 Always experimenting, always learning — especially with AI & emerging tools

 ---